fl4p/fugu-mppt-firmware/doc/Diode Emulation.md

 core material.
 Simulations show that there is a rather small operating range where the converter would operate in DCM with L(I_o), and in CCM with L0.
 For reduced complexity of the implementation, we can just assume a fixed inductivity drop of 5%.
+A simplified model would assume a linear L(I_o), which is expected to work with well designed converters where ripple current is around 0.3 of full load dc current.
 An analytic inference still needs to be done.

 If we find the converter to be in DCM, we compute LS on-time as follows.